Customizing the in-app assistant¶

 In the Integrations view, to the right of the Wake word field, click Change.

-To let users activate the in-app assistant with a wake word, enable the Enable wake word option.
+To let users activate the AI assistant with a wake word, turn on the Enable wake word option.

 To allow using the wake word even if the app is put in the background mode, enable the Use wake word in background option.